 Crisis Two: The Financial Crisis

-Crisis Two, by the reckoning of JD Nobody‘s friend, was the Great Depression’s financial crisis.
-The Crisis Two complexity trap ended 64 years of growth and prosperity fueled by new territories to populate, industrialize, improved communication, and transportation innovations.
+By the reckoning of JD Nobody‘s friend, Crisis Two was the Great Depression’s financial crisis.
+The Crisis Two complexity trap ended 64 years of growth and prosperity fueled by new territories to populate, industrialize, improved communications and transportation innovations.
 In one lifetime, the nation had become a nation of 48 states, a rapidly growing world industrial and financial power connected by rail, radio, telegraph, telephone communications, and home to a growing urban, immigrant population.
 Television and aviation existed, but neither was ready for general use.
 World War One had transformed the country from a debtor nation into a creditor nation.

 The 1920s were the culmination of the prosperity that came from all those developments.
 These new complexities set the stage for massive sociological, economic, and political change and launched the next crisis – almost 70 years after the first one.
 The world was far more complex sociologically than it had been 70 years earlier.